ETH-PEACH-Lab/UCPI-website/topics/w12-educational-games-for-programming.md

 # W12 - Educational Games for Programming

 Programming is becoming an indispensable part of our daily lives, shaping industries from healthcare to entertainment.
 As a result, more people are diving into the world of coding, often through self-study.
 But how do you start?
 For novices, the learning pathways are diverse—from traditional books to massively open online courses (MOOCs) like Codecademy, edX, and Khan Academy.
-Creative tools like Scratch [1] and Alice or educational games like LightBot and Gidget offer engaging and interactive ways to begin.
+Creative tools like Scratch [1] and Alice or educational games like LightBot [2] and Gidget [3] offer engaging and interactive ways to begin.

 Join me, Ziyu Ma, a second-year master's student at ETH, as we delve into the world of educational programming games.

 ## Examples of Educational Programming Games
 Educational programming games share common design features, often teaching concepts through a series of levels.
-Players guide a character to solve puzzles by applying programming principles using a mouse, keyboard, or touchpad.
+Players guide a character to solve puzzles by applying programming principles using a mouse, keyboard, or touchpad [6].
 Let’s explore a few notable examples:

 ### Block-Based Programming Games
 Syntax is a known barrier to entry for novices.
 To address this, block-based programming games use graphical, drag-and-drop interfaces that make syntax errors impossible.
 These games introduce core concepts with minimal reliance on natural language, benefiting non-English users and underrepresented populations.
-* **LightBot**: Players command a robot to navigate mazes and turn on lights by arranging blocks of symbols to create instructions.
+* **LightBot** [2]: Players command a robot to navigate mazes and turn on lights by arranging blocks of symbols to create instructions.
 Without typing any code, users learn sequencing, procedures, overloading, recursive loops, and conditionals.
-* **Reduct**: This game introduces concepts like functions, Booleans, equality, and conditionals, and mapping functions over sets.
+* **Reduct** [4]: This game introduces concepts like functions, Booleans, equality, and conditionals, and mapping functions over sets.
 Players drag blocks into other blocks and execute code using reduction-based operational semantics.
 ### Code-Based Programming Games
 These games require players to write code, offering an introduction to syntax.
-* **Gidget**: This online debugging game engages players in fixing faulty code provided by a robotic character to complete missions.
+* **Gidget** [3]: This online debugging game engages players in fixing faulty code provided by a robotic character to complete missions.
 Using a Python-like language designed specifically for the game, players learn variables, functions, loops, stack, and debugging by executing code line by line.
-* **CodeCombat**: Offering visually appealing gameplay, CodeCombat allows users to write code in popular languages like Python, JavaScript, and C++.
+* **CodeCombat** [5]: Offering visually appealing gameplay, CodeCombat allows users to write code in popular languages like Python, JavaScript, and C++.
 It teaches loops, strings, functions, and more while covering computer science fundamentals and introductory game and web development concepts.
 ### Games for Advanced Concepts
 While most educational programming games focus on foundational topics, a select few tackle more advanced concepts.
 * **Data Structures and Algorithms (DSA)**:
-Studies have shown that traditional visual aids like diagrams and animations often fall short in teaching data structures and algorithms effectively due to a lack of interactivity and motivational appeal.
-Games such as **DeCode** address this gap by introducing arrays, lists, queues, and stacks through creative metaphors.
+Studies have shown that traditional visual aids like diagrams and animations often fall short in teaching data structures and algorithms effectively due to a lack of interactivity and motivational appeal [7].
+Games such as **DeCode** [7] address this gap by introducing arrays, lists, queues, and stacks through creative metaphors.
 In DeCode, data elements are represented as vehicles and memory locations as parking spaces.

 * **Object-Oriented Programming (OOP)**:
-**POO SG** uses a zoo setting where animals serve as objects.
+**POO SG** [8] uses a zoo setting where animals serve as objects.
 Players interact with these objects to learn core OOP principles such as classes, inheritance, and polymorphism.

 * **Artificial Intelligence (AI)**:
-With AI becoming a vital part of modern technology, some games have started to introduce learners to key AI concepts. **ArtBot**, for instance, allows players to train an image classifier by tweaking parameters.
+With AI becoming a vital part of modern technology, some games have started to introduce learners to key AI concepts. **ArtBot** [9], for instance, allows players to train an image classifier by tweaking parameters.
 Players can also train a reinforcement-learning robot by selecting rewards, adjusting training durations, balancing exploration and exploitation, and setting learning rates.
 These activities provide an engaging way to explore AI principles like decision-making and optimization.

 * **Collaborative Learning in AI**:
-While many AI games are designed for solo play, **Co-ML** takes a collaborative approach.
+While many AI games are designed for solo play, **Co-ML** [10] takes a collaborative approach.
 It encourages learners to work together to collect data for machine learning image classifiers.
 For example, a family setting collaborates on designing datasets, addressing challenges like data diversity, class imbalance, and quality.

 ## Theories and Effectiveness of Educational Programming Games
 Why choose educational programming games over other learning methods?
 Are they truly effective, or are they simply an entertaining distraction?
-An experiment was conducted to evaluate three different learning methods: the Python course on **Codecademy**, the debugging puzzle game **Gidget**, and Gidget’s open-ended creative environment called the **Puzzle Designer**, which is similar to tools like Scratch and Alice.
+An experiment [11] was conducted to evaluate three different learning methods: the Python course on **Codecademy**, the debugging puzzle game **Gidget**, and Gidget’s open-ended creative environment called the **Puzzle Designer**, which is similar to tools like Scratch and Alice.
 Each of these approaches is based on a distinct teaching philosophy.
 * **MOOCs** like Codecademy adopt a traditional classroom-style approach, offering structured lessons and exercises that guide learners through programming topics step by step.
 *	**Open-ended creative environments** are rooted in constructivist teaching theories.
 These platforms foster self-discovery by encouraging learners to experiment, make mistakes, and build projects independently.
 However, without guidance from experienced mentors, learners may struggle to understand why their programs work, potentially limiting their conceptual understanding.
 *	**Educational programming games**, on the other hand, often follow a comprehension-first approach.
 This method prioritizes helping learners develop a clear mental model of programming concepts before diving into hands-on practice.